The Definitive Guide To Testosterone Boosting Supplements

 Testosterone is the principal male sex hormone that plays a number of roles in the body including: “regulating sex drive (libido), bone mass, fat distribution, muscle mass and strength, and the production of red blood cells and sperm” (Wein, Harrison Understanding How Testosterone Affects Men).

 The majority of testosterone is produced in the Testes of men.
 Testosterone is also produced in much smaller quantities in the ovaries of women.
-When referring to testosterone and testosterone levels it is typically categorized into three parts:
+When referring to testosterone it is typically categorized into three parts:

 - Total Testosterone

 - Total or serum testosterone levels refers to the total amount of testosterone in your system.
 In our bodies at any given time, about 98% of testosterone is bound to a protein known as Sex-Hormone Binding Globulin or SHBG for short.
 Any testosterone molecule that is bound to SHBG is biologically inactive and must be separated from the SHBG in order to enter the cell.